tvrusso/tvrusso/README.md

   incident information for ELT searches.
 These are languishing somewhat since I retired and since the Proj library changed its API.

-- I have just retired as a developer in the [Xyce](https://xyce.sandia.gov/) project, whose GitHub project is at [Xyce](https://github.com/Xyce).
-I was with that project for 23 years.
+- In March of 2023 I retired as a developer in the [Xyce](https://xyce.sandia.gov/) project, whose GitHub project is at [Xyce](https://github.com/Xyce).
+I had been with that project for 23 years.

 <!--